mrueda/beacon2-ri-tools/README.md

 Then execute the following commands:

-    docker buildx build -t crg/beacon2_ri:latest . # build the container (~1.1G
+    docker buildx build -t crg/beacon2_ri:latest . # build the container (~1.1G)

 ### Additional instructions for Methods 1 and 2

 **IMPORTANT:** Docker containers are fully isolated.
-If you think you'll have to mount a volume to the container please read the section [Mounting Volumes](#readme-md-mounting-volumes) before proceeding further.
+If you think you'll have to mount a volume to the container please read the section [Mounting Volumes](#mounting-volumes) before proceeding further.

+**IMPORTANT (BIS):** If you plan to load data into MongoDB from inside `beacon2-ri-tools` container please read the section [Access MongoDB from inside the container](#access-mongodb-from-inside-the-container) before proceeding further.

     docker run -tid --name beacon2-ri-tools crg/beacon2_ri:latest # run the image detached docker ps  # list your containers, beacon2-ri-tools should be there